donald-macritchie/alan-turing-history/README.md

 ## Credits

 ### Code
--	The code to make the header, covertext and social media links were taken from the CI Love Running project.
+-	The code to make the header, covertext and social media links were taken from the [CI Love Running project](https://github.com/donald-macritchie/love-running)
-- Grid styling was taken from [Net Ninja youtube channel](https://www.youtube.com/@NetNinja)
+- Grid styling was taken from [Net Ninja youtube channel](https://www.youtube.com/watch?v=cLNkfWphGMk&list=PL4cUxeGkcC9hH1tAjyUPZPjbj-7s200a4&index=6)

 ### Information
 The Historical information was taken from numerous online resources.
 The links can be found below: